library(ggplot2)

 By default, any map created with geom_sf()

 will show the graticulates on the map and axis labels with the coordinate values.
+You can also hide or change graticules and axis title.
 Add data to this map and then hide these graticules by adding theme_void()

 :